Dassoo/premier-league-stats/README.md

 Welcome to the **Premier League Stats** website!
 This platform provides comprehensive statistics and insights into the English Premier League between 2006 and 2018, catering to football enthusiasts, analysts, and fans who want to explore detailed data about their favorite teams.

+You can visit the website at the following link:  **premier-league-stats-sigma.vercel.app/**

 ---

 ## Technology Stack